-There are 16 thermistors in a Digital TDP.
+There are 16 thermistors in a Digital TDP(Temperature Data Probe).
 The top sensor is on a wire lead and is placed within 1 inch of the pavement surface.
 The second sensor is positioned at the bottom of the pavement, no matter the depth.
 Sensors #3 through #6 are spaced 3 inches apart, sensors #7 through #16 are spaced 6 inches apart, so sensor #16 is positioned 72 inches below the bottom of the pavement.

 Best Practices for Road Weather Management, as set in place by both Federal and State level transportation programs indicate the importance of monitoring roadway temperatures for issuing effective seasonal weight restrictions on primary highways.
 These restrictions help prevent pavement damage, avoid higher road maintenance costs, and limit vehicle wear and tear.
 Additionally, timely weight restriction notices allow commercial trucking the opportunity to plan their work schedules and minimize the impacts of hauling less than full loads.